How to Plant a B&B Tree or Shrub

 For sandy soils that drain too fast, we suggest adding organic matter that has smaller particles that will hold onto water; Cotton Burr Compost would be a good option.
 Stick with the 70/30 ratio on this as well.
 Although your native soil may not be great, your goal is for your plant to root out into that soil.
 If you completely replace the native soil just in the planting hole, the roots will most likely stay in that area to avoid the poorer native soil.
 Plan to plant about one inch high in these soils, as often times, the soil at the bottom of the planting hole will settle.
 You never want the top of the rootball to be lower than the surrounding soil.

 To get a good feel for how well your soil drains, complete a drainage test.
-This is discussed in the Getting to Know Your Soil blog post linked in the body of this post.
+This is discussed in the Getting to Know Your Soil blog post linked below.

 Don’t forget to add our Good Earth Jump Start at planting.
-Here is a whole blog post on that, but the key item to remember is it helps the plant get established quicker by greatly increasing root volume, which can in turn, helps the plant absorb up to 1,000 times more nutrients and water!
+Here is a whole blog post on the benefits of using Jump Start, but the key item to remember is it helps the plant get established quicker by greatly increasing root volume, which can in turn, helps the plant absorb up to 1,000 times more nutrients and water!

 How to Plant B&B Trees and Shrubs